WencesVillegasMarset/aws-saa-c02-notes/README.md

   * They are not encrypted by default, you have to do it with KMS.
   * When creating lambdas, a KMS default key is created, but you have to create your own for it to work.
   * Use encryption helpers and use KMS to encrypt environment variables after your Lambda function is created, you must create your own AWS KMS key and choose it instead of the default key.
+* Lambda functions cannot connect directly to a VPC with dedicated instance tenancy.
+  * To connect to resources in a dedicated VPC, peer it to a second VPC with default tenancy.
+  * If your Lambda function accesses a VPC, you must make sure that your VPC has sufficient ENI capacity to support the scale requirements of your Lambda function
+  * By specifying subnets in each of the Availability Zones, your Lambda function can run in another Availability Zone if one goes down or runs out of IP addresses.
+If your VPC does not have sufficient ENIs or subnet IPs, your Lambda function will not scale as requests increase, and you will see an increase in invocation errors with EC2 error types like EC2ThrottledException.

 ## API Gateway